xiabai84/openldap-kerberos-auth/README.md

     CN=cluster-admin,OU=Kafka,OU=PermGrp,OU=MgtGrp,OU=Infrastrcuture,DC=example,DC=org

+By default via docker-compose, kerberos container's IP will not be in certificate cn.
+That means, the container CA isn't knowned by your host.

+You can use a quick and dirty solution to overcome this issue by setting **LDAP_TLS_VERIFY_CLIENT: "never"** in docker-compose.yml.

 ## KDC-Server
 If a new user is added in LDAP you must also register it in Kerberos as well, because they are not synchronized with each other.